ethereum-optimism/superchain-ops/tasks/eth/008-presigned-pause/README.md

 # Superchain Presigned Pause

-Status: DRAFT
+Status: READY TO SIGN

+## Instructions

-Set the `SCRIPT` env var with the following command:
+Begin by setting the `SCRIPT` env var with the following command:

 ```
 export SCRIPT=PresignPauseFromJson_eth_008